Cultural Resources Chautauqua Historic Loop

 To continue your hike, backtrack on the quarry trail to the spot where it goes back into the trees.
 You will see a trail on your left that goes uphill and one on your right, which goes downhill.
 Take the trail on the right (downhill) the short distance down to the intersection of the Mesa Trail.
 There is a tiny stone building near the intersection.
 This is the Roosa Cabin, which is actually on a small privately owned parcel which was part of an old Boulder family homestead.
 We don't know exactly how old it is, but it was occupied as a residence at least for a short time in the 1970s.
 Many Boulderites know it as the Boy Scout cabin, but there are no records of the Boy Scouts ever having used it.
 Others speculate that it was a warming hut for workers on the quarry or even a place to store dynamite.
 (These theories are largely unsubstantiated -- if you know anything about the cabin, please get in touch with us at OSMP!)

 The Bluebell Shelter was originally built by the Lions Club in 1923 as a gathering place for outdoor lovers.
 The Civilian Conservation Corps (CCC) filled in the walls prior to 1935 to provide additional protection from the elements.
-The masonry was repaired last year by professional historic preservation masons, and AmeriCorps volunteers weeded, landscaped and painted the trim last fall.
+The masonry was recently repaired by professional historic preservation masons, and AmeriCorps volunteers weeded, landscaped and painted the trim.
 (The preservation work was made possible by funds made available from the Colorado Lottery!
 Thanks Colorado!)